 ConfusionMatrixDisplay#

-class skore.ConfusionMatrixDisplay(*, confusion_matrix, display_labels, report_type)[source]#
+class skore.ConfusionMatrixDisplay(*, confusion_matrix, display_labels, report_type, ml_task, thresholds, data_source, pos_label, response_method)[source]#

 Display for confusion matrix.